 - People who are contacts of a suspect or confirmed COVID-19 case (i.e. family members, friends, acquaintances, healthcare workers) should monitor their health condition (temperature check twice a day) 14 days from the last exposure.
 It is wise to keep daily contact with healthcare professionals throughout the entire monitoring period.

-- In the case that the person under self-isolation experiences respiratory infection symptoms (i.e. fever, cough, sore throat, difficulty in breathing) they should contact immediately their physician or the Hellenic National Public Health Organization (Tel No: 1135 or 210 5212 054), for further guidance.
+- In case a person under self-isolation experiences respiratory infection symptoms (i.e. fever, cough, sore throat, difficulty in breathing) they should contact immediately their physician or the Hellenic National Public Health Organization (Tel No: 1135 or 210 5212 054), for further guidance.

 Advice for Travellers:

-- The risk for travellers is considered high.
-It is recommended that travellers avoid nonessential travel to areas with local transmission of COVID-19 – Link.
-There is no vaccine against this novel corona virus.
+- The risk for travelers is considered moderate.
+It is recommended that travelers avoid nonessential travel to areas with presumed local transmission of COVID-19 – Link.

 The compilation of announcements by the Greek State is based on measures taken by the Greek Government.
 The content of the Greek State announcements does not necessarily reflect the views of UNHCR.
 Please note that this summary of announcements by the Greek State is not an official UNHCR document and therefore all news sources and links provided should be quoted and referred to, if need be.